-- After EDID_A_ENABLE is set to 1, the ADV7610 EDID/repeater controller computes the checksums and updates the internal RAM address locations 0x7F, 0xFF, 0X17F, and 0x1FF in the internal EDID RAM with the computed checksums. - After power up, the ADV7610 E-EDID controller sets all bytes in the internal EDID RAM to 0, this operation takes less than 1 ms. It is recommended to wait for at least 1 ms before initializing the EDID map with E-EDID. - When internal E-EDID is enabled on Port A, the hot plug should not be asserted until the EDID map has been completely initialized with E-EDID. - The internal E-EDID can be accessed in read-only mode through the DDC interface at the I2C address 0xA0. - The internal E-EDID can be accessed in read/write mode through the general I2C interface at the EDID map I2C address.
+- When internal E-EDID is required for Port B, the SPA along with its location address in the E-EDID must be programmed in the Repeater Map, registers SPA PORT B[15:0] and SPA LOCATION[7:0], respectively. - After EDID_B_ENABLE is set to 1, the ADV7619 EDID/Repeater controller computes the four checksums of the E-EDID image for Port B. The E-EDID controller then updates the checksum registers in the EDID RAM memory location 0x7F and the following three locations: - 0x17F, 0x1FF, and the register SPA_LOCATION[7:0], which is the SPA located in the EDID Block 1 - 0xFF, 0x1FF, and the register SPA_LOCATION[7:0], which is the SPA located in the EDIDBlock 2 - 0xFE, 0x17F, and the register SPA LOCATION[7:0], which is the SPA located in the EDIDBlock 3 - After power up, the ADV7619 E-EDID controller sets all bytes in the internal EDID RAM to 0; this operation takes less than 1 ms. It is recommended to wait for at least 1 ms before initializing the EDID map with E-EDID. - SPA_LOCATION[7:0] must be programmed with a value greater than 0x7F, as SPA is always located in the E-EDID Blocks 1, 2 or 3. - When internal E-EDID is enabled on Port B, the hot plug should not be asserted until the EDID map has been completely initialized with E-EDID. - The internal E-EDID can be accessed in read-only mode through the DDC interface at the I2C address 0xA0. - The internal E-EDID can be accessed in read/write mode through the general I2C interface at the EDID map I2C address. - The SPA_PORT_B[15:0] register does not have to be programmed with an actual SPA value.
+It can be programmed with any value that must be read from the location SPA_LOCATION[7:0] when the internal E-EDID is accessed from the DDC lines of Port B. This allows support for non-CEA-861 compliant E-EDIDs (that is, VESA-only compliant E-EDID for analog inputs).